Guide: Resources and Forms

 We are guided (and governed) in our fostering work by the Fostering Services Regulations (Care Standards Act 2000) and the Code of Practice.
 We endeavour to meet and surpass the recommended minimum standards in all areas of our fostering work.

-We have a Statement of Purpose that provides an overview of our aims and objectives.
+We have a Statement of Purpose that provides an overview of our aims and objectives, this includes the fostering team structure charts.

 Fostering Devon works in partnership with children and young people, their families and carers to provide safe caring homes that value the difference in children and young people and help them to achieve their full potential.